DevExpress-Examples/aspxgridview-dataitemtemplate-runtime/Readme.md

 ## Implementation Details

-Use a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property to specify a template for the column's cells.
-This property gets an object with an [ITemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate) standard interface.
+Use a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property to specify a template for the column's cells as follows.

+The property gets an object that has an [ITemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate) standard interface.
 To create this object, declare a custom class and implement the [ITemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate) interface in it.

-In the class's [InstantiateIn](https://docs.microsoft.com/ru-ru/dotnet/api/system.web.ui.itemplate.instantiatein) method, create controls and add them to the [control collection](https://docs.microsoft.com/ru-ru/dotnet/api/system.windows.forms.control.controls) of a container passed to this method as the **Control** parameter.
+In the class's [InstantiateIn](https://docs.microsoft.com/ru-ru/dotnet/api/system.web.ui.itemplate.instantiatein) method, create controls that will make up the template and add them to the [control collection](https://docs.microsoft.com/ru-ru/dotnet/api/system.windows.forms.control.controls) of a container passed as this method's parameter.
 A container type is different for each template type.
-For the [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate), the parent container is the [GridViewDataItemTemplateContainer](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataItemTemplateContainer).
+For the [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate), the container is a [GridViewDataItemTemplateContainer](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataItemTemplateContainer).
 Use the container's properties to obtain a row's information.
 For example, use the **KeyValue** property to get a row key (`container.KeyValue`).

-To specify a template for a column's cells, create an instance of a template class and assign it to the column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property.
+Create an instance of the template class and assign it to the column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property.

 ## Documentation